960ptou/CS375-Final-Project/weekly_reports/week11_report.md

 #### 4.Reflection
-- uploading has so much things to deal with... (weijie)
+- uploading has so much things to deal with..., and there are some bugs that just come out of nowhere. (weijie)

 #### 5. question for professors